 - Photos taken in the field: they don't have a 'studio' quality but are often more realistic since they clearly show the lichen micro-environment.
 We display as often as possible several photos aiming at presenting the different aspects of the species, and more especially fertile and sterile forms (if existing) that might be found in the field.
 In a first stage, mainly close-up pictures showing the species as they are found in their typical habitat, will be displayed.
 In a second step, if possible, the file species will be completed by macrophotos showing the most important morphological characteristics.
 In a third stage, microscope photos will be added, but only when they are required for species determination.
 For the same reason, the colored reactions resulting from chemical reagent assays are added whenever necessary to confirm species identification.
 Finally, in some cases photos taken in different regions, Basque country, North-West of Spain, Macaronesian Islands mainly, are presented showing the various morphotypes encountered.
 This approach allows a comparison of species usually fertile in the South of Europe and infertile in Brittany.

 - A map showing the main sites where the species have been observed.
 This map is subjected to modifications in relation to new discoveries and data.
 The maps intentionally are rather general since other more elaborate projects are running in parallel.
-Nevertheless, we welcome any query from lichen-lovers who would like to have more detailed information about the precise distribution of a given species.
+Nevertheless, we welcome any query from lichen-lovers who would like to have more detailed information about the precise distribution of a given species because the majority of species have been located by GPS.

 We did not find all the species mentionned in the list.
 This explains why some photos are still lacking in some files.
 For some other species, our current photos do not have enough quality to be displayed here.
 New photos will be inserted and files completed as soon as our discoveries allow us to match the minimum required quality.
 As well, in case of new disocvery, rather low quality photos will gradually be replaced.
 In addition, some species are still under analysis and will be included in this list as soon as possible.
 We invite all naturalists interested in lichens to inform us of their findings and to communicate their pictures and observations.
 They will be inserted in this website, under their name and under their responsability as far as the determination is concerned.
 Lichen species determination often is difficult and the risks of errors are rather high.
 Some species have important morphological variations, some other are poorly known and described and possibly subjected to revision.
 This is the main reason why this website is continuously updated.
 All readers comments will be taken into account if justified and if they have added value to the website.
 When all determination criteria are not available (lack of mature spores, chemical assays uncomplete, etc.) we have added to the name of species the sign Cf. to draw attention on the determination uncertainty.